 Research Interests: Democracies in conflict, domestic politics and war, military intervention, civil-military relations, nuclear negotiations and arms control, U.S. foreign policy, technology and battlefield effectiveness, public opinion and war, multi-method research design and political methodology.

 I am motivated to understand the politicization of warfare and effect of democratic institutions on state conduct during conflict.
 I ask an important yet understudied question in international relations: Do domestic political institutions affect the way that states fight wars, and if so, why?
 My book evaluates the effect of domestic politics on the execution of military operations on the battlefield and finds that civilian leaders manipulate wartime military operations in order to satisfy short-term public preferences in the lead-up to an election.
 It fills important gaps in multiple areas of international security studies: civil-military relations, bargaining during war, studies of battlefield effectiveness, and theories of state behavior during conflict.
 I use qualitative and quantitative evidence from World War II, Vietnam, and the wars in Iraq and Afghanistan to show that domestic politics profoundly influence civilian decision-making during conflict, and that this influence is most pronounced in the months immediately preceding an election.
 This work also inspires current research that challenges conventional understandings of the nature of counterinsurgency operations and the impact of organizational and bureaucratic pressures on military operations and effectiveness.
-In addition to developing the dissertation project into a book manuscript, future research will focus on testing the broader implications of my theory cross-nationally and evaluating its applications in other areas of international relations, including nuclear strategy and alliance building.
 You can view and download my PhD dissertation here.

 Papers Under Peer Review

-- “Counterinsurgency Myths and Methods: Evidence from the Iraq War” currently under peer review
+- “Counterinsurgency Myths and Methods: Evidence from the Iraq War” under review

-- “Democracy and Diversionary War: A Critical Analysis” currently under peer review
+- “Democracy and Diversionary War: A Critical Analysis” preparing for review

 - “The Politics of Military Operations: Evidence from Vietnam” Last presented at Journeys in World Politics, May 2017